 While this provision seems simple and straightforward, there are several problems with how many appraisal districts handle the process.
 The most serious problem is mass scheduling of hundreds of hearings for one date and time.
 For example, Dallas County Appraisal District often schedules 500 or more hearings for a single time on one day.
 In most cases, the appraisal district handles timely mailing of hearing notices even though the appraisal review board should.

 Sec.
 41.46.
 Notice of Protest Hearing.

-(a) The appraisal review board before which a protest hearing is scheduled shall deliver written notice to the property owner initiating a protest of the date, time, and place fixed for the hearing on the protest unless the property owner waives in writing notice of the hearing.
-The board shall deliver the notice not later than the 15th day before the date of the hearing.
+(a) The appraisal review board before which a protest hearing is scheduled shall deliver written notice to the property owner initiating a protest not later than the 15th day before the date of the hearing.
+The notice must include: